 Help may not be on the horizon for Washington state’s most vulnerable students.
 Washington is in the midst of a massive shortage of qualified K-12 teachers, especially those trained in handling elementary school students and those students who need special education.
 In 2015, the state was fined $100,000 per day by the Supreme Court for failing to fund education to federally mandated standards.

 But a lack of staffing doesn’t mean that schools get a pass on liability when children are hurt.
-If your child has been injured as a result of bullying, it may be time to speak with a personal injury attorney about his or her legal rights.
+State law permits parents to pursue legal action, such as a personal injury claim, on behalf of their children in the event of serious injury due at least in part to the school's negligence.
+If your child has been injured as a result of bullying, it may be time to speak with an experienced child injury attorney about your legal rights and options.